ofenloch/hello-world/README.md

 This is a simple demo to show how to set up a larger C# project without Visual Studio.
 I did this on my Debian machine with bash and VS Code.

+The entire information about how to use the .NET command line interface **dotnet** is available at [https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet).

 ## Create A Solution File And Two Project Files

 When we creat a project with `dotnet new console --language C# --name hello-world` a project file